jwplayer/applicaster-docs/video-playback.md

 When creating/modifying a cell style,in the image section you need to insert a key, the default is: image_base, change to the image size you desire based on the resolutions delivered on the JW feed.
 Default are: 320/460/640/720/1280/1920 OR a custom size based on the data dictionary

+## How to add subtitles / captions?
+See https://support.jwplayer.com/articles/how-to-add-closed-captions.
+Captions will automatically appear in Applicaster Apps.

+Please note that Samsung and LG using Shaka Player.
+Shakaplayer needs a two-letter code entere.
+Entering language code in the captions editor (srclang field in the API).
+See also Update a text track )

 ## Where is casting or airplay enabled in applicaster?
 It is enabled in applicasters platform, if you are interested you can read it on their documentation page here: https://docs.applicaster.com/plugin-development/30-guides/50-plugins/50-player#properties